-Name of Beneficial Owner Shares of Common Stock Beneficially Owned Before this Offering Shares of Common Stock Beneficially Owned After this Offering Percentage of Common Stock Beneficially Owned Before this Offering Percentage of Common Stock Beneficially Owned After this Offering
+Shares of Common Stock Beneficially Owned Shares of Common Stock Beneficially Owned Percentage of Common Stock Beneficially Owned Percentage of Common Stock Beneficially Owned

+Name of Beneficial Owner Before this Offering After this Offering Before this Offering After this Offering

 Directors and Named Executive Officers:

-Rohit Gupta - % - %
+Rohit Gupta - - - % - %

-Hardin Dean Mitchell
+Hardin Dean Mitchell - - - -

-Evan Stolove
+Evan Stolove - - - -

-Dominic Addesso
+Dominic Addesso - - - -

-John D. Fisk
+John D. Fisk - - - -

 Sheila Hooda

-Thomas J. McInerney
+Thomas J. McInerney - - - -

 General Raymond T. Odierno

-Robert P. Restrepo Jr.
+Robert P. Restrepo Jr. - - -

-Daniel J. Sheehan IV
+Daniel J. Sheehan IV - -

-Debra W. Still
+Debra W. Still - - -

 Westley V. Thompson

-Anne G. Waleski
+Anne G. Waleski - - -

-All executive officers and directors as a group (15 persons) - % - %
+All executive officers and directors as a group (15 persons)

 Greater than 5% and Selling Stockholder:

 Genworth Holdings, Inc. (1) 162,840,000 134,874,000 100 % 82.8 %

-^{}Currently a director nominee and will be appointed as a director upon consummation of this offering.
+Currently a director nominee and will be appointed as a director upon consummation of this offering.
 (1) The address of Genworth Holdings, Inc. is 6620 West Broad Street Richmond, VA 23230.

-Following this offering and the Concurrent Private Placement, Bayview will own 14,655,600 shares of our common stock, representing approximately 9.0% of our outstanding common stock.
+Following this offering and the Concurrent Private Placement, Bayview will own 14,655,600 shares of our common stock, representing approximately 9.0% of our outstanding common stock (assuming an initial public offering price of \$19.50 per share, which is the midpoint of the price range set forth on the cover of this prospectus).